livekan/kanban-backend/readme.md

 This backend is structured in three layers, first a API interface where the CV camera POST's information to this server.
-When information is posted, it is stored in a in a PostgreSQL database.
+When information is posted, it is stored in a in a mongo database.

-In PostgreSQL, events are stored in a chronological fashion.
+In mongo, events are stored in a chronological fashion.
 (Our storage system works like a traditional database but the methodology behind it is one of a CQRS model.)
 Separate of that, we have a users DB.